GeekRover/GeekRover/README.md

 # 💫 About Me:
 - Random guy trying to code
-- Studying in Computer Science at [BRAC University](https://www.bracu.ac.bd/)
+- Styding in Computer Science at [BRAC University](https://www.bracu.ac.bd/)

 ## Reach me at - maherulhassan1@gmail.com